Portal for public servants

 Effective practices for chairing bilingual meetings and externally sourced presentations

 In regions designated as bilingual for language-of-work purposes, employees have the right to work and be supervised in the official language of their choice.
 This includes meetings in which they participate.
 Optimize participation of all employees by using the Effective practices for chairing bilingual meetings guide and the Take action! tool.

 Self-assessment Tool: Leadership Competencies Profile for Official Languages

-The self-assessment tool is based on the Leadership Competencies Profile for Official Languages that was developed using data gathered from the study published in March 2011 entitled Beyond Bilingual Meetings: Leadership Behaviours for Managers.
+The self-assessment tool is based on the Leadership Competencies Profile for Official Languages that was developed using data gathered from the study published in March 2011 entitled Beyond Bilingual Meetings: Leadership Behaviours for Managers archived.
 Public service managers are invited to use this tool to evaluate themselves and, where needed, take action to ensure that their employees feel comfortable using their official language of choice in the workplace.

 Effective language training practices—On-line tool